The first thing we are always taught, when we learn about sleep, is to get at least eight hours of sleep.

 Dehydration And Sleep

-The fact is that we know that lack of sleep effects our health negatively.
+The fact is that we know that lack of sleep affects our health negatively.
 Maybe, this should motivate us to take the time to plan a set sleep schedule.
 We should turn our attention to this new study showing sleep deprivation can actually make you dehydrated.
 Not getting at least eight hours of sleep a night increases the chances of dehydration.

 The study involved 25,000 adults from China and the United States.
 Some of the participants getting eight or more hours of sleep and people who slept six hours a night.
-Those people that slept only six hours a night showed a more concentrated urine.
+Those people that slept only six hours a night showed more concentrated urine.
 The study proved that they have 16% to 59% higher chance of being dehydrated.

 Other Effects Sleep Has On The Body